luyadev/luya/docs/guide/app-block-types.md

 ## Input-Types

 There are several types you can use to generate your block controlls.
-Each class which support those types implements the TypesInterface` where you can use the type names as constant.
+Each class which support those types implements the {{\luya\admin\base\TypesInterface}} where you can use the type names as constant.

 |Type Name            |Constante|Description
 |---------------------|---------|-----------